By Georgios, Maren & Julian

 The SRB as an EU agency has a broad mandate and an autonomous budget as independence is especially crucial when resolving significant banks.
-This mission is one of great societal relevance and one the authors stand behind.
+This mission is one of great societal relevance and one the author’s stand behind.

-How does the SRB resolve a bank looking at the Banco Popular case?
+How does the SRB resolve a bank looking at the Banco Popular case

 (Figure 2 – Resolution making process)

-The procedure, according to which the SRB adopts resolution schemes and according to which the resolution becomes a fully-fledged resolution plan, is described in Art.
-18 SRMR (Figure 2).
+The procedure according to which the SRB adopts resolution schemes and according to which the resolution becomes a fully-fledged resolution plan, is described in Art.
+18 SRMR.
+(Figure 2).

-- Step 3: Public Interest assessment
+- Step 3: Public interest assessment

-Step 3: Public Interest assessment
+Step 3: Public interest assessment

 Lastly, the adoption of the resolution must serve the public interest (Art.
 18 (1), (5) SRMR).
 The SRB in cooperation with the ECB determined that the resolution is in the public interest to safeguard financial stability in Spain and Portugal (Art.
 4).

 In the Banco Popular case, the SRBs executive session, which consists of the Chair and four full-time members, which are observed by the Commission and the ECB, determined the three conditions given.
-Shortly after, it adopted the resolution scheme on 7 June at 5:30 am according to Art.
+Shortly after, it adopted the resolution scheme on the 7th June at 5:30 am according to Art.
 18 (1) SRMR.

-The SRB decided to use the sale of a business tool (Figure 3), which enabled the conversion of capital into shares which were subsequently bought by Banco Santander for the symbolic amount of 1 Euro.
+The SRB decided to use the sale of business tool (Figure 3), which enabled the conversion of capital into shares which were subsequently bought by Banco Santander for the symbolic amount of 1 Euro.
 Banco Santander was able to provide the necessary liquidity and Banco Popular was able to open the next day as a subsidiary of Banco Santander.

 The implementation of the adopted resolution relied solely on the relevant National Resolution Board.
 Nonetheless, according to Art.
-29 SRMR, where a national resolution authority has not applied, not complied, or has applied it in a way which poses a threat to any of the resolution objectives or the efficient implementation, the SRB may take over the implementation of the resolution, after informing the Authority and the Commission.
-In the Banco Popular case, the Spanish authority swiftly implemented the SRB resolution scheme.
+29 SRMR, where a national resolution authority has not applied, not complied or has applied it in a way which poses a threat to any of the resolution objectives or the efficient implementation, the SRB may take over the implementation of the resolution, after informing the Authority and the Commission.
+In the Banco Popular case the Spanish authority swiftly implemented the SRB resolution scheme.

 What democratic legitimacy challenges may arise from this process?